C0rine/Mume/README.md

 - For the configuration of the GridView that holds the search results:
 - For the implementation of the Facebook Graph Call to get the album: https://developers.facebook.com/docs/graph-api/reference/v2.5/album (official documentation)
 - Used to set up the RecyclerView with the CardViews for Facebook: https://www.binpress.com/tutorial/android-l-recyclerview-and-cardview-tutorial/156 (tutorial)
+- For the implementation of the header and footer in the RecyclerView: http://stackoverflow.com/questions/26530685 (stackoverflow answers)
 - For implementing the Adobe SDK image-editor: https://creativesdk.adobe.com/docs/android/#/articles/imageediting/index.html (official guide)